Bangor University: Rankings

-The 2014 Research Excellence Framework recognised that more than three quarters of Bangor's research is either world-leading or internationally excellent.
+The 2014 Research Excellence Framework recognised that more than three-quarters of Bangor's research is either world-leading or internationally excellent.
 Based on the university submission of 14 Units of Assessment, 77% of the research was rated in the top two tiers of research quality, ahead of the average for all UK universities.

 In 2017, Bangor University became the only university in Wales to be rated 'Gold' by the new Teaching Excellence Framework (TEF) which means that the university is deemed to be of the highest quality found in the UK, providing "consistently outstanding teaching, learning and outcomes for its students."

 In recent years, Bangor has been rated highly by its students in two independent surveys of student opinion.
 In the National Student Survey, the university has been consistently ranked highly both within Wales and in the UK higher education sector.
 In 2017, Bangor University's students placed the university eighth among the UK's non-specialist universities and second among Welsh Universities.

-For the second year in a row Bangor was awarded Best University in the UK for Clubs and Societies at the 2018 WhatUni Student Choice Awards.
-It also regained the award for best Student Accommodation which they originally won in 2016.
+For the second year in a row, Bangor was awarded Best University in the UK for Clubs and Societies at the 2018 WhatUni Student Choice Awards.
+It also regained the award for best Student Accommodation which it originally won in 2016.
 The university was also placed second overall for 'Courses and Lecturers' and retained third place in the category 'University of the Year'.
-WhatUni award nominations are based on the reviews and opinions of the university's own students.
+WhatUni award nominations are based on the reviews and opinions of the university's students.
 This is the fourth year in a row that Bangor University has won a national WhatUni Award.

 Student life

 Halls of residence

 University Hall, built in red brick a Queen Anne style, was the first substantial block.
 It was opened in 1897.
-This building was to become the Welsh-language hall Neuadd John Morris-Jones in 1974, taking its name in honour of Professor John Morris Jones.
+This building was to become the Welsh-language hall Neuadd John Morris-Jones in 1974, taking its name in honour of John Morris Jones.
 It is now called Neuadd Rathbone.

 Neuadd Reichel, built on the Ffriddoedd Farm site, was designed in a neo-Georgian style by the architect Percy Thomas and was opened in 1942 as a hostel for male students.

 Expansion in the 1960s led to the development of Plas Gwyn in 1963–64 and Neuadd Emrys Evans in 1965, both on the Ffriddoedd site, and Neuadd Rathbone at the top of Love Lane in 1965.
 Neuadd Rathbone, designed by Colwyn Foulkes and named after the second President of the college, was originally for women students only.
 The names of Neuadd Rathbone and Neuadd John Morris-Jones were later exchanged.
-The building originally opened as Neuadd Rathbone is now known as Neuadd Garth.
+The building originally opened as Neuadd Rathbone is now known as Neuadd Garth, and is now no longer in use.

 Accommodation is guaranteed for all first-year undergraduate students.
-There are around 3,000 rooms available in halls of residence, all within walking distance of the university.
-There are three residential sites in current use: Ffriddoedd Village, St Mary's Village and Neuadd Garth.
+There are around 3,000 rooms available in halls of residence, all within under 20 minutes walking distance of the university.
+Three residential sites are currently in use: Ffriddoedd Village, St Mary's Village and Neuadd Garth.
+Launderette services on all three sites are provided by Circuit Laundry.